 Decide the results of spillage or leakage (all pumps or systems may fail sometime).
-Explosion

-Corrosion

-Chemical Burns

-High Pressure Spray

-Fire

-Exposure to Extreme Temperatures

-Environmental Impact

-System Impact

-Other

-Are proper safeguards being used?

-Temperature Controls

-Pressure Controls

-Leak Detectors

-Shutoff Devices

-High or Low Pressure Safeguards

-Alarm Devices

-Overfill or Overflow Detection

-Driver Overload Controls

-Consider all possible methods and series of failure.
+- Explosion Corrosion Chemical Burns High Pressure Spray Toxic Exposure Fire Exposure to Extreme Temperatures Environmental Impact System Impact Other Are proper safeguards being used?
+Temperature Controls Pressure Controls Leak Detectors Shutoff Devices High or Low Pressure Safeguards Alarm Devices Overfill or Overflow Detection Driver Overload Controls Consider all possible methods and series of failure.
 Are any other methods needed to control a hazard?
+Regular scheduled inspection for the - Identify all possible hazards.
+Decide upon and install the required controls.
+Only the installer and user can fully understand the product and system characteristics.
+The ultimate responsibility for the safety of the application and the system characteristics is with the installer and user.

-Regular scheduled inspection for the wear and tear of parts.
+wear and tear of parts.